 - Staying abreast of coursework, exam dates, and other relevant class information in subject areas; communicating this information to designated supervisor; planning workshops and review sessions accordingly

-- Attend a minimum of two meetings per month with the Academic and Leadership Coordinator in their assigned unit to stay abreast of programming and tutoring needs in the unit
+- Attend a minimum of two meetings per month with the Residential Academic Success Specialist to discuss team updates and self-development

 Mentorship and Supervision Responsibilities (25%)

 - Developing and providing subject-based training for staff tutors during orientation, at weekly meetings, and as needed or assigned by Residential Academic Success Specialist

 - Mentoring a group of approximately 7-9 new and returning staff tutors in subject knowledge and tutoring/teaching techniques.
 This may include leading sessions during orientation and staff meetings, or meeting one-on-one with assigned mentees

 - Participating in periodic observation and evaluation of subject tutors

 Assist in the facilitation of the bi-weekly training and development for new tutors during the fall semester